shoz-f/npy_ex/README.md

 # Npy

-handling npy/npz files. to load %Npy{} or Nx.tensor from the file or to save them.
-(experimetal)
+Npy handles npy/npz file - loading or saving array and so on.
+You can use Npy to exchange array data with Python.

+  1. load %Npy/%Nx.Tensor from npy file.
+  2. load a list of %Npy/%Nx.Tensor from npz - zipped npy - file.
+  3. save %Npy/%Nx.Tensor to npy file.
+  4. save a list of %Npy/%Nx.Tensor to npz file.
+  5. convert %Npy to/from %Nx.Tensor.
+  etc.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `npy` to your list of dependencies in `mix.exs`:
+Npy is pure Elixir module.
+You need to add following code as a dependency to your `mix.exs`:

 ```elixir
 def deps do